DAThriftPoC/common-thrift-hello-world/cpp/README.md

 $ sudo ldconfig
   ```

-10. Change your current directory to the Thrift subdirectory of the base directory.
+10. Change your current directory to the thrift subdirectory of the base directory
- Create a Thrift file in the thrift-src subdirectory and run:
+ and run:
   ```
 $ sh gencpp.sh
   ```